 A rheumatologist is one of the main specialist that diagnosis, treats and outlines planning in a diagnosis of Osteoporosis or bone loss.
 Rheumatologist the mass majority in research in this field and are very qualified to handle your needs.
 Rheumatologist are the most qualified physicians to handle sports medicine and occupational medicine.
 The reason being; statistically 97 to 98% of all injuries on the job or in the sports arena do not require surgery.
 Thus a rheumatologist who is a specialist of the musculoskeletal system would be the most adapted providing conservative care.

-Rheumatologist is the best source for second opinions on whether or not you need joint replacement surgery or other joint surgery.
-As rheumatologist do not operate on joints, the look for ways to help you and give you all your options prior to getting cut.
-They may find alternatives that work better then being operated on.
+A rheumatologist is the best source for second opinions on whether or not you need joint replacement surgery or other joint surgery.
+As rheumatologists do not operate on joints, they look for ways to help you and give you all your options prior to getting operated on.

 Copyright © 2023 Arthritis & Rheumatology Associates of South Jersey, P.C., All rights reserved.

 2848 South Delsea Drive, Suite 2C, Vineland, NJ 08360 (856) 794-9090